Product photography is so important for all industries, and jewelry is no different. This is where photo editing comes into play.

 Sharpen the details

-You may not always get the jewelry perfectly sharp during the shoot but don’t worry—sharpening in Photoshop can help fix it.
+You may not always get the details perfectly sharp during the jewelry photoshoot but don’t worry—sharpening in Photoshop can help fix it.
 Sharpening the jewelry details will help it stand out in the photo, and elements like stones, gems, and engraving will be more prominent.

 Tip: Don’t go overboard—and only apply local sharpening (not to the rest of the photo).